HamStudy/examtools-docs/content/docs/cve/process-tips/_index.md

 5. Ask in the appropriate VEC channel on the Discord to shadow another team already running live exams

-6. @VE Team Lead - Once you are ready to run real exams in the production environment, get explicit permission from your VEC to run fully-remote or in-person exams using ExamTools and send the confirmation of your approval to verifications@examtools.org
+6. VE Team Lead - Once you are ready to run real exams in the production environment, get explicit permission from your VEC to run fully-remote or in-person exams using ExamTools and send the confirmation of your approval to verifications@examtools.org

 7. At this point you’ll need to get all VEs on your team set up in the production environment to assist with your exams.
-Send them the sign up form from #process-tips #4 to get them registered with ExamTools and configured to help with your session.
+Send them the sign up form from FAQ #4 to get them registered with ExamTools and configured to help with your session.

 8. Create your first real exam session in the production environment and run your session!

-9. At any time, use the Discord to ask questions or ping @Experienced Support for any specific or urgent needs.
+9. At any time, use the Discord to ask questions or ping Experienced Support for any specific or urgent needs.
 We’re all here to help each other out and expand testing for everyone!

 ## Do Not Share Passwords

-From the man, @Richard (KD7BBC, HamStudy.org) - not a tip, but vital, so I am putting it here so that it does not get lost:
+From the man, Richard KD7BBC - not a tip, but vital, so I am putting it here so that it does not get lost:

-@everyone Sorry for the blast, but this is very important.

 Do not share your password with your team lead.
 If you have passwords belonging to your VEs please ask them to reset them.
 That password